roblox-ts/roblox-ts/README.md

 8. Run your sync program.
 If you're using Rojo, this is `rojo serve`

 9. Write code!

+More detailed documentation can be found on the [wiki](https://github.com/roblox-ts/roblox-ts/wiki).
+It is recommended that you peruse through all of the wiki pages as you get started!

 # Join the Community!